Skip to main contentIBM Quantum Documentation

 4. Post-process, return result in classical format

-Once you have built a Qiskit Pattern, you can use Quantum Serverless to deploy it and submit it for managed execution.
+Once you have built a Qiskit pattern, you can use Qiskit Serverless to deploy it and submit it for managed execution.
 Overall, the process of creating quantum software and submitting it for managed execution on a remote cluster can be broken down into three steps:

 Here is an example of computing the expectation value using the Qiskit Runtime Estimator primitive.
 This Python script should be saved in your working directory.
 (Warning!
 All contents of the working directory will be shipped to the cluster for execution.)